 \section{A Case Study on IPRCTL}

 As a very first IPRCTL application we perform a sensitivity analysis in the MRM originally proposed by \citet{MRMGeriatric}.
 In that paper expected cumulative rewards are used to estimate the cost of annual recovery of geriatric patients.
-Let us briefly describe their model and report the results of our IPCRTL-based sensitivity analysis.\footnote{A Python implementation of the algorithms considered in this paper together with the scripts used for the simulations is available at \href{https://github.com/IDSIA-papers/2021-ISIPTA-IPRCTL}{github.com/IDSIA-papers/2021-ISIPTA-IPRCTL}.}
+Let us briefly describe their model and report the results of our IPRCTL-based sensitivity analysis.\footnote{Code available at \href{https://github.com/IDSIA-papers/2021-ISIPTA-IPRCTL}{github.com/IDSIA-papers/2021-ISIPTA-IPRCTL}.}

-In the considered geriatric departments, there are typically two main kinds of recovery: short-term recoveries for acute cares have a daily cost estimated as \pounds 100, while long-term recoveries cost \pounds 50.
-From a cumulative perspective, however, long-term recoveries are more expensive, since those patients typically remain in the hospitals for longer periods.
+In the considered geriatric departments, there are two kinds of recovery: short-term recoveries for acute cares have a daily cost estimated as \pounds 100, while long-term recoveries cost \pounds 50.
+From a cumulative perspective, long-term recoveries are more expensive, since those patients typically remain in the hospitals for longer periods.
 The scenario can be naturally described as a PMC $M$ whose three states are in one-to-one correspondence with the singletons of the three atomic propositions: $A$ (acute care), $L$ (long stay), and $D$ (discharge or death).
-The first two states represent short and long-term recoveries, while the latter represents the end of a recovery.
-Under standard assumptions, $D$ should be regarded as an absorbing state and a parametrized version of the transition matrix for this model is depicted in Figure \ref{fig:geriatric1} with a setting similar to that of Figure \ref{fig:4states}.
-The parameters have the following, obvious interpretations: the \emph{conversion rate} $\nu$ corresponds to the probability of passing from a short-term to a long-term recovery, while the \emph{dismissing rates} $\gamma$ and $\delta$ correspond to the probability of being discharged/die, respectively, in a short- and long-term recovery.

-Rates $\gamma$, $\nu$ and $\delta$ might vary depending on the patient and the kind of disease.
-A statistical assessments of these parameters for different departments is in Table \ref{tab:parameters}.
+The first two states represent short and long-term recoveries, while the latter represents the end of a recovery. $D$ should be regarded as an absorbing state and a parametrized version of the transition matrix for this model is in Figure \ref{fig:geriatric1}.
+The parameters have the following interpretation: the \emph{conversion rate} $\nu$ corresponds to the probability of passing from a short-term to a long-term recovery, while the \emph{dismissing rates} $\gamma$ and $\delta$ correspond to the probability of being discharged/die, respectively, in a short- and long-term recovery.
+Rates $\gamma$, $\nu$ and $\delta$ vary depending on the patient and disease.
+An assessment of these parameters for different departments is in Table \ref{tab:parameters}.